 b.
 I will throw out at this time the inhabitants of the land: Despite whatever hurried preparations they might make, none would be able to stand before the judgment of God against Judah.
 They would be cast out of the land.

 i.
 I will throw out is a vivid phrase; it literally means to slingshot out.
 God will cast Judah out of the land that fast, that hard, and that far.
 “I will easily and speedily sling them, and sling them into Babylon; so God will one day hurl into hell all the wicked of the earth.”
 (Trapp)

 ii.
 “There is a vividness in the first verb in this verse, which is used of hurling with a sling.
 It is Yahweh himself who is pictured as casting out the inhabitants of Judah.”
 (Thompson)

 iii.
-“As it turned out, following Nebuchadnezzar’s second invasion in 587 bc destruction was widespread.
-Modern archaeological investing has shown a uniform picture.
-Many towns were destroyed at the beginning of the sixth century bc and never again occupied…There is no known case of a town in Judah proper which was continuously occupied through the exilic period.”
+“As it turned out, following Nebuchadnezzar’s second invasion in 587 BC destruction was widespread.
+Modern archaeological investigation has shown a uniform picture.
+Many towns were destroyed at the beginning of the sixth century BC and never again occupied…There is no known case of a town in Judah proper which was continuously occupied through the exilic period.”
 (Thompson)

 B. Jeremiah’s prayer.

 1. (19-20) A prayer in the voice of those under the Babylonian invasion.